sparksp/lt-osp/content/skill/rally.md

 restricted: true
 ladder: "immune-to-fear-2"
 ---
-This skill replaces the [Immune to Fear][immune-to-fear] Occupational Skill and the character is immune to the Fear effect.
-Additionally, the character gains the ability to cast the spell Rally using their own power.
-If the character already has the ability to cast the spell, they will gain Spell Reduction (3) for the Rally Spell.
-Alternatively, If the character has no spellcasting character skills or have expended all of their \[power\] for the day, they may instead cast the Rally spell (for no power cost) once per 10 min.
-Once you have used this ability you cannot use it again for 10 mins.

-[immune-to-fear]: {{< ref "immune-to-fear" >}}
+This skill replaces [Immune to Fear]({{< ref "immune-to-fear" >}}) and the character is immune to the Fear.
+Once per 10 mins the character may cast Mass Remove Fear (may not be countered).
+This ability does not require the caster to have any casting ability or power.